Modern slavery statement

 Measuring effectiveness

-We carry out a review exercise annually to gauge the effectiveness of our arrangements.
+We carry out a review exercise throughout the year via internal reviews and at a global level annually to gauge the effectiveness of our arrangements.

-This review exercise is informed by the updated risk assessment, any whistleblowing reports and the findings of compliance reviews undertaken during the year.
+The annual review exercise is informed by the updated risk assessment, any whistleblowing reports and the findings of compliance reviews undertaken during the year.
+It is performed from an independent standpoint via the risk and compliance function.

 Training for staff